sakshishete135/advdevopsCodePipeline/README.md

 # advdevopsCodePipeline
-This is basic code to understand the AWS Codepipeline.
+This is a basic code to understand the AWS Codepipeline.